Recognition of Prior Experiential Learning (RPEL)

 Your reflective piece should:

-- Demonstrate your ability to reflect on your own experience and extract from it appropriate learning
+- Demonstrate your ability to reflect on your own experience and extract appropriate learning from it

 - Be relevant to and refer where appropriate to your set of learning outcomes